Optometrists Need Disability Income Insurance.

 Why is it so important that optometrists have Disability Insurance in place, especially as they start their practice?

-Later in their career they may open their own optometry practice or partner with others, which most likely mean new business and / or real estate loans.
+Later in their career they may open their own optometry practice or partner with others, which most likely means anew business and / or real estate loan.
+Disability Insurance again can protect against this financial vulnerability if you were disabled and could not earn your income as an optometrist.

-The answer is strong individual Disability Income Insurance.
+Disability Income Insurance can do all of this.
 Depending on what policy design you choose, there would be tax free benefits available to a) replace your income, b) pay off student loans, c) continuing saving for retirement, d) offer monies for on-going business expenses, and other scenarios.

-You can buy Disability Insurance while still in your optometry program or beginning in practice.
+You can buy Disability Insurance while still in school or beginning in practice.

-Disability insurers base offering you a policy on your income, and require proof of income in advance.
-But strong DI insurers also offer special programs for young professionals, including optometrists.
-The programs offer a set amount of monthly benefit without proof of income.
+Disability insurers base the monthly benefit on your current income.
+Strong DI insurers also offer special programs for young professionals, including optometrists.
+The programs offer a set amount of monthly benefit to choose without proof of income.

-Optometry practice owners need to consider a “BOE” policy.
+Optometry practice owners need to consider a Business Overhead Expense policy.

 Disability Insurance companies also offer a secondary type of disability insurance specific to business owners called “Business Overhead Expense” or “BOE” insurance.